coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 Vue 3 is the current, most recent major version of Vue.
 It has new capabilities including teleport, suspense, and multiple root elements per template that are not included in Vue 2.
 Additionally, it has breaking changes that render Vue 2 incompatible.

-Because many libraries used in creating this blog are still not Vue3 compatible, Vue2 was used. however much of the syntax and practices from Vue 2 are used in Vue 3 and the migration from Vue2 to Vue3 is relitively simple to proform at a later date.
+Because many libraries used in creating this blog are still not Vue3 compatible, Vue2 was used. however much of the syntax and practices from Vue 2 are used in Vue 3 and the migration from Vue2 to Vue3 is relatively simple to perform at a later date.

 # Prerequisites